Friday, March 22, 2013

 Louis Goldner - Chicago, Illinois

-in Oak Park, Illinois
+Louis Goldner, probably in Oak Park, Illinois

 • Louise (b.1882, d.1964) - married Frederick Roth in 1908.
 He had come to Chicago from Wisconsin and was a police officer until 1915.
 The family would head back to his home town of Monroe, Wisconsin in about 1920 and he would own and operate the Monroe Hotel.
 They had two children Frederick and Edward and lived out their lives in Monroe.
 Read more about Frederick Roth here.

 • Emma (b.1884, d.1969) - married Thomas White in about 1905.
 According to the 1930 census, they were living in Forest Park.
 The 1940 census has them living on West Diversey Avenue in Chicago.
 He was employed in the dry goods business and she was noted to have worked at Carson Pirie Scott.
-They had no children and later in life she lived in Fox Lake, Illinois.
+They had no children and later in life she lived near Fox Lake, Illinois.

 • Annie (b.1888, d.1969) - married Charles Hecker in about 1917.
 According to the 1930 census, they were living on Henderson Street in Chicago’s 39th Ward.
 The 1940 census has them living on Narraganset Avenue.
 He was employed as the driver of an Oil Truck.
 They had no children and later in life she lived in Fox Lake with her sister Emma.